skeatz/FabPDI/fabpdi-t90usb.md

 *FabPDI-t90usb pcb layout*

 **Note** the use of a jumper wire at the top left of the pcb layout diagram.
 There are 2 other 0 ohm resistors in my design.
-I opted to use a jumper wire to save time, instead of trying to changing the component placement and re-route the entire board.
+I opted to use a jumper wire to save time, instead of trying to change the component placement and re-route the entire board.

 **Tip**: when I started laying out the PCB, I did not know if I needed any 0 ohm resistors or where they should be located.
 To add a 0 ohm resistor in Eagle board layout, you need to de-link the PCB editor from the Schematic editor.
 You can do this by closing the Schematic editor.
 This allows you to add components in the PCB editor, but you lose the ability to do forward or backward annotation.